Should I consult a dermatologist before home microdermabrasion for acne scars?Skin, Hair & Nails

 If you intend it to treat acne scars, then I’d definitely recommend having the treatment at a dermatologist instead, as he will be able to provide a much more customised and effective solution for your skin type.

 Even if you are adamant at DIYing at home, it’s still a good idea to bring your device down to let your doctor have a look at it, as well as to familiarise yourself with the process of microdermabrasion via a couple of doctor-performed sessions first.

 Home microdermabrasion kits serve the purpose of simple facial rejuvenation through removal of dead skin and surface impurities.
 It is a safe and zero downtime treatment and helps with giving you cleaner and clearer skin.
-There are many such products in the market and like what Dr Ethan says, results may vary and buyers beware.
+There are many such products in the market and as mentioned, results may vary and buyers beware.

 But if your aim is to improve acne scarring, then this will not be sufficient.

 There are many forms of acne scarring.
 Management is geared towards controlling acne and improving collagen stimulation.
 Hope this helps.